jfspps/Data-Structures-and-Algorithms/2_Classes_in_C++.md

 anObject.getValue();
 ```

-The call to getValue() is replaced with the body of getValue(), along with appropriate adjustments so that the function is not called.
+The call to getValue() is replaced with the body of getValue(), along with appropriate adjustments so that the function does
+not need to be called.

 This replacement occurs whenever getValue() is called.
-This has the advantage of reducing the the overhead of calling a function but only works for very simple definitions because the
+This has the advantage of reducing the the overhead of calling a function
+but only works for very simple definitions because the
 compiler can make the replacement.
-For more complicated methods (e.g. recursive methods) which are unlikely to be mapped by the compiler, it is best define such methods outside the class and apply scope resolution.
+For more complicated methods (e.g. recursive methods) which are unlikely to be mapped by the
+compiler, it is best define such methods outside the class and apply scope resolution.

-It is also possible to treat class methods (defined in a class) as inline methods by preceding the function header with the keyword __inline__:
+It is also possible to treat class methods (defined in a class) as inline methods by preceding the function header with the
+keyword __inline__:

 ```cpp
 // note that all members are public